gcentral/Website/content/VIPM/original_code_consulting_lib_occ_gps_for_myrio/index.md

 title: "OCC GPS for myRIO"
 externalUrl: https://www.vipm.io/package/original_code_consulting_lib_occ_gps_for_myrio
 date: 2018-05-29
-summary: "The OCC GPS for myRIO LabVIEW project is a simple example showing how to acquire GPS data on a myRIO using the 'OCC GPS for myRIO' hardware module available from Original Code Consulting."
+summary: "This program is a simple example of how to acquire GPS data on a myRIO using the 'OCC GPS for myRIO' hardware module."
 showSummary: true
 showAuthor: false
 showEdit: false